artifishvr/VRC-Spin/README.md

 Prebuilt EXEs can be found in [Releases](https://github.com/artificialbutter/VRC-Spin/releases)

 1. Run VRCSpin
+2. wait for VRChat
-2. Click start button
+3. Click start button
-3. enjoy
+4. enjoy

 *if you don't start spinning in-game, check that OSC is enabled in VRChat and click the start button again*